openwallet-foundation/credo-ts-ext/packages/rest/README.md

 #### Starting Own Server

-Starting your own server is more involved than using the CLI, but allows more fine-grained control over the settings and allows you to extend the rest api with custom endpoints.
+Starting your own server is more involved than using the CLI, but allows more fine-grained control over the settings and allows you to extend the REST API with custom endpoints.

-You can create an agent instance and import the `startServer` method from the rest package.
+You can create an agent instance and import the `startServer` method from the `rest` package.
 That's all you have to do.

 ```ts
 import { startServer } from '@aries-framework/rest'